ramokz/phantom-camera/documentation/docs/follow-modes/parts/damping.md

 <Property propertyName="Damping" propertyType="bool" propertyDefault="false">
 <template v-slot:propertyDescription>

-Enables damping follow movement, which leads to heavier / slower camera follow movement.
+Applies a damping effect on the `Camera`'s movement.
+Leading to heavier / slower camera follow movement that responds more slowly as the targeted node moves around.

+This is useful to avoid sharp and rapid camera movement and lead to

 </template>